List of Shameless (American TV series) characters: Sheila Jackson

 Sheila Jackson (Joan Cusack) is a regular character from seasons 1–4, and for the first three episodes of season 5.
 She is Karen's mother, Eddie's widow, and an on and off love interest to Frank.
 Sheila is a kind and caring person, if a bit empty-headed.
 She has agoraphobia and a fear of germs that developed when Karen was young.
 Although she appears to be a seemingly mild mannered housewife, she reveals to Frank that she is secretly very sexually dominant and owns a vast collection of sex toys, which surprises Frank after he attempts to seduce Sheila in order to take advantage of her disability.
 Sheila eventually overcomes her agoraphobia and continues to spend a great deal of her time with Frank.

 Toward the end of Season 2, Sheila meets Frank's mother Peggy, and the two initially despise each other.
 Peggy is then diagnosed with terminal cancer, and moves into Sheila's home after starting a fire in the Gallagher's basement from a meth lab.
 Sheila quickly develops sympathy for Peggy after seeing her struggle with her illness.
 Peggy convinces Sheila to euthanize her.
 After Karen gives birth, Karen does not want the baby, nor do the adoptive parents after learning the baby has Down syndrome, and Sheila steals the baby from the hospital.
 When Karen forces her to choose between her or the baby, Sheila chooses the baby, whom she names Hyram ("Hymie") after her father.

 By season 3, Sheila starts a relationship with Jody and the two of them raise Hymie together.
-Sheila is dissatisfied by their vanilla sexual relationship and convinces Jody to experiment with sex toys, which causes his sex addiction to relapse much to Sheila's dismay.
+Sheila is dissatisfied by their vanilla sexual relationship and convinces Jody to use sex toys, which causes his sex addiction to relapse much to Sheila's dismay.
 When Karen has an accident, Sheila breaks things off with Jody and encourages him to take care of Karen and Hymie, and the three head west for treatment.

 In season 4, Sheila starts internet dating.
-She meets a Native American man with five nieces and nephews.
+She meets a Native American man with five nieces and nephews, whom he leaves with her after he flees for tax evasion.
 She wants to adopt the children but is required to be married, so she marries Frank while he is unconscious in the hospital.
-Her request for adoption is denied.
+Her request for adoption is denied and they're sent to live with their great grandfather.

-In season 5, Sheila becomes eager to explore the country, and after Frank's home brewing venture accidentally blows up her house, she decides to leave Chicago behind and takes off in an RV to never be heard from again.
+In season 5, Sheila becomes eager to explore the country, so she sells her house and uses the money to buy an RV hoping Frank will come with her.
+However, after Frank lashes out at her for all her faults and the distillery he built in her basement accidentally blows up her house, she leaves Chicago behind and takes off in her new RV to never be heard from again.